TimTr/dotfiles/README.md

 # Dotfiles for Tim Triemstra

-On Mac, first install Xcode or the command line tools.
-Then run `./setup.sh` from within the local `dotfiles` directory to install.
+Run `./setup.sh` from within the local `dotfiles` directory to install.
 Quit and re-launch the terminal. e.g.:

 ```shell
   git clone https://github.com/timtr/dotfiles.git
   cd dotfiles
   ./setup.sh
 ```

 Once installed, you can run `dotfiles.sh` from the PATH at any time to reset your config.
-For instance, if you want to reset the `~/local.sh` file to default config, first delete it then run `dotfiles.sh`.
+For instance, if you want to restore the `~/local.sh` file to default config, first delete it then run `dotfiles.sh`.
 You can also run `help.sh` to see additional functionality.

+NOTE: macOS requires that you first install Xcode or the command line tools.

-Documentation is visible as a [work in progress.](https://timtr.github.io/dotfiles/)
+[Documentation is available](https://timtr.github.io/dotfiles/) as a work in progress.

 ## Overview